donohoe/tiny-blocker/readme.txt

 In that respect it is overly aggressive but anecdotally threads the line between keeping sites usable and functional and blocking ton of unwanted code and media.

+## Usage

+I plan to add it to the *Chrome Web Store* at some stage.
+Until then you need to use it as an uncomplied extesnion.
+Visit this page tos ee how to do that: [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted#manifest)